ashishume/Front-end-Javascript-Interview-Topics/README.md

 # Front-end JavaScript Programs

 Welcome to the Front-end JavaScript Programs repository!
-This repository contains a collection of questions and code related to JavaScript and React.
+This repository contains a collection of questions and code related to JavaScript and React which are essential for interviews

 ## Table of Contents